 - The minimum acceptable internet-based TOEFL score for programs in John Molson School of Business: 95 with at least a score of 20 in each of the four components.

-- The minimum acceptable internet-based TOEFL for programs in the Faculty of Engineering and Computer Science: 85 with at least a score of 20 in each of the four components.
+- The minimum acceptable internet-based TOEFL for programs in the Gina Cody School of Engineering and Computer Science: 85 with at least a score of 20 in each of the four components.

 International English Language Testing System (IELTS)